Run the View > Image > ND View > Volume View

 The 3D Settings button only if you have a high-performance graphic card with DirectX 9.0c support, Shader Model 3.0.

-Check this item to display detailed tooltips.
+Check this item to display detailed tool tips.

 If an advanced graphic card is detected in your computer, this option becomes available.
 Choose it to make use of the extra capabilities of the card.
 The resulting image will be nicer and the performance faster.